Fishfinna/Adoptables/README.md

 for this project we used flask in python 3.9
 <br /> Mongo for our database
 <br /> JS, HTML, and CSS for our front end application
-<br /> and hosted our system onheroku https://adoptables-app.herokuapp.com/
+<br /> and hosted our system on heroku https://adoptables-app.herokuapp.com/